-We are looking for companies that want to participate in the fight against hidden hunger.
-Become part of our initiative and help us make a difference in Ivory Coast.
+You want to support our initiative?
+Become a sponsor of our winning projects.
+We are looking for companies that want to participate in the fight against the hidden hunger.

 “If we succeed in confronting hidden hunger in its regionally specific manifestation through intelligent, preventive solution approaches, we could hopefully save human lives and sustainably improve development opportunities.”